rhdunn/cainteoir-engine/docs/langdb-format.md

 The default context state starts at the location where the last match ended, or the start of the string if no rules have been checked for the string.

-A character match moves the default context to the right.
+A classdef match sets the default context to the end of the class definition match.

 A classdef match is not supported.